w3c/sdw/stats-bp/draft-use-case-list.md

 How can such descriptive metadata be constructed for use in a wide variety of domains, and allow rigorous reasoning about the values of interest?

 I  hope that is coherent.
 We tried to do something like this several years ago, put kept putting it further down the priority list!

+## Area profile

+Contributed by: Bill Roberts

+Put together a summary 'picture' of a place by gathering together statistical data on various topics

+TO DO: add detail and examples

+## Benchmarking

+Contributed by: Bill Roberts

+Compare one place or organisation against others, in terms of one or more measures

+TO DO: add detail and examples

+## Find places by criteria

+Contributed by: Bill Roberts

+Find places which satisfy one or more criteria, expressed in terms of values of statistical measures

+TO DO: add detail and examples

+## Slice and dice a statistical data cube

+Contributed by: Bill Roberts

+Select a subset of a statistical data cube by fixing the values of some of the dimensions.
+Fixing a single value of a dimension creates a slice.
+This is generally fairly straightforward.
+Another useful but sometimes more complex requirement is to select a list or range of possible values of a dimension.

+TO DO: list the various ways in which multiple dimension values might be specified: a list, or a range (if the dimension is 'orderable').

+## Manage and share a re-usable codelist

+Contributed by: Bill Roberts

+Registry/register idea

+...

+## Verify dimension values against external codelist

+Contribteud by: Bill Roberts

+Check whether a dimension of a statistical dataset use only values from an externally managed 'official' code list